AMANIKAI/Week1-IP/README.md

-#### This project is about the biography of Diana, Version Date: 9th Sept 2022
+#### This project is about the biography of AMANI, Version Date: 9th Sept 2022